JopMolenaar/web-app-from-scratch-2324/README.md

    npm start
    ```

-- The page that is partially generated with ejs and backend, will be accessible at `http://localhost:3000/backendPage`.
-- The index.html page that is now hosted with the localhost, will be accessible at `http://localhost:3000`.
+The page that is partially generated with ejs and backend, will be accessible at `http://localhost:3000/backendPage`.
+And the index.html page that is now hosted with the localhost, will be accessible at `http://localhost:3000`.

 <!-- ...but how does one use this project?
 What are its features 🤔 -->